architectPhilemon/se-assignment-day-4-software-project-management-architectPhilemon/README.md

 •Inflexible to changes once the project is in later stages.
 •Limited customer feedback until the final product is delivered.
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+Agile might be more beneficial for projects where requirements are expected to change frequently and where rapid iterations and customer feedback are crucial.
+Examples include software development projects, startups, and innovative product development.

+Waterfall might be more beneficial for projects with well-defined requirements and stages, where changes are minimal once the project is underway.
+Examples include construction projects, manufacturing processes, and projects with strict regulatory requirements.
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?